What We’ll Cover:

-Sumo is a pop-up conversion optimization tool.
+Sumo is a pop-up conversion optimization tool that is perfect for your ecommerce strategy.
 With it, you can capture email addresses and run pop ups on your site, targeting people by URL, page, device, referral site.

 So for example, I could choose to run a tailored pop up to users who come specifically from Facebook.